O365/python-o365/docs/source/usage/sharepoint.rst

 Sharepoint Lists
 ^^^^^^^^^^^^^^^^

-Sharepoint Lists are accessible from their site using the :code:`.get_lists()` to return a list of share point list objects, or a particular list can be accessed by providing a :code:`list_name` to :code:`.get_list_by_name('list_name')` which will return the requested list as a :code:`sharepointlist` object.
+Sharepoint Lists are accessible from their Sharepoint site using :code:`.get_lists()` which returns a Python list of Sharepoint list objects.
+A known list can be accessed by providing a :code:`list_name` to :code:`.get_list_by_name('list_name')` which will return the requested list as a :code:`sharepointlist` object.